-Some Basics
+Some basics

 - Scientific progress has been the basis of much of the improvement in our standard of living and quality of life.
-Science has also provided answers to a row of long-standing and deep questions. - What makes science so strong? - 1.
-Independence and freedom of research (only within limits for PhD students...) - 2.
-Open communication of methods, results, data etc. → conferences, seminars, publications - 3.
+Science has also provided answers to a row of longstanding and deep questions. - What makes science so strong? - Independence and freedom of research (only within limits for PhD students...) - Open communication of methods, results, data etc. → conferences, seminars, publications - 3.
 Peer review (refereeing) and critical discussion of results - 4.
 Repeatability of work and compatibility with other results

-Some more Basics
+Some more basics

-- An (maybe the most) important difference between academic & industrial or military research is making your methods and results public. - Publication means that results can be openly discussed, tested and compared (Pt.
-2 is prerequisite for Pts.
-3+4). - → The checks and balances of science require publication.
-Also, we need to really trust the results we publish - In the real world: Secrecy is often maintained (regarding ideas, techniques, or new results) until published - We must publish our results, even if we don't like to write.
+- One (maybe the most) important difference between academic & industrial or military research is making your methods and results public: - Publication means that results can be openly discussed, tested and compared. - → The checks and balances of science require publication.
+Also, we need to really trust the results we publish. - However: Secrecy is often maintained (regarding ideas, techniques, or new results) until published. - We must publish our results, even if we don't like to write.
 Darwin: "A naturalists life would be a happy one if he had only to observe and never to write."

-Yet more Basics
+Yet more basics

-■ The number and quality of publications is an important, possibly the most important factor deciding the career of a scientist, practically a matter of life and death.
+The number and quality of publications is an important, possibly the most important factor deciding the career of a scientist, practically a matter of life and death.

-→ Publish or perish!
+Publish or perish!